- Who is in charge of the handling of the data?

 - How have we acquired your data?

-Through online formularies on this website or the email addresses firstname.lastname@example.org and email@example.com.
+Through online forms on this website or the email addresses email@example.com and firstname.lastname@example.org.

 - What use do we make of your data?